DevSnicket/eunice/javascript/README.md

 npx eunice
 ```

-The package produces the following two output files:
+The package produces the following output files:
-* a YAML file (eunice.yaml) of the processed analysis
+* a YAML file (eunice.yaml) containing processed analysis
-* an SVG file (eunice.svg) with a renderer of the analysis showing the root directory
+* an SVG file (eunice.svg) containing a render scoped to the root directory

-The SVG file can be viewed in a compatible web browser.
-To interact with and explorer the rendered analysis (e.g. view the contents of sub-directories, to list dependencies etc) the YAML file can be copied and pasted into the [renderer test harness](https://devsnicket.github.io/Eunice/renderer/index.html).
+* a HTML file (eunice.html) containing an interactive render, where the scope can be set to sub-items (e.g. sub-directories, files, functions etc), and dependencies can be listed

 Install and run using [`npm`](https://www.npmjs.com/package/@devsnicket/eunice):